Border Awareness Experience FAQ

 This experience should be considered safe.
 El Paso is one of the safest cities in the U.S. In contrast, Ciudad Juarez, Mexico is one of the most violent cities in the region.
 We will not be traveling to Mexico at any point in this experience.
 There are basic safety issues as would be expected for anyone traveling in a new city.
 Rules such as not walking alone at night, women should always walk in groups, and keeping valuables at home is always prudent.

 How much does the trip cost?

-We are decreasing the cost for the experience from past years.
-But the cost will cover most food, group transportation and housing.
-We are hoping between $300-$400 for the final cost.
+The cost per student is $225, which covers most meals, group transportation, and housing.
 You will need to bring additional money for food during travel and personal spending.

 Is financial assistance available?

 There are some need-based funds available.
 Speak to Bernardo Borunda about exploring this option.

 - Listening to the stories of migrants and refugees